5 Social Media Tips For Artists To Gain More Followers

 Get inspired.

 Pull yourself out of your creative rut by soaking in what other artists are out there doing.
-Since many galleries are currently by appointment only, the days of gallery hopping are a momentary thing of the past.
 Find inspiration online by checking out other creatives!

 Social Media For Artists Can Be Challenging

 Social media isn’t the easiest venture on the planet to dive into.
-There are countless platforms, businesses, blogs, and even coaches who’s entire purpose is to help their clients “game” the system.
+There are countless platforms, businesses, blogs, and even coaches whose entire purpose is to help their clients “game” the system.
 The good news is that you don’t have to focus on making your social media presence perfect.
-There are easy ways to build an engaged following of fans, artists and collectors that don’t take up all of your time and drain your emotional energy.
+There are easy ways to build an engaged following of fans, artists, and collectors that don’t waste your time and drain your emotional energy.

 These are some common challenges you might find yourself dealing with when you’re working on your social media presence: